 First, you can encourage me by following me on my social media channels.
 You can follow me on Twitter and recently Facebook for course and content updates.
 Or you can follow me on GitHub for trending, useful or learning projects.
 You can also subscribe to my Newsletter that gives every month a curated list of all the updates.
 The updates will never be spam.
 My little number of tweets should confirm that.
 I want to keep quality over quantity.
 In addition, I want to encourage you to support me on Product Hunt.
 I hope to release more quality things in the future.

 Third, I am grateful for every share of my articles.
 When you read something on my website and you find it valuable, please don’t hesitate to share it.
 I am always eager to keep the quality of my articles on a high level and I always try my best to keep the content up to date.

 Fourth, you can donate to support me.
 It is not time consuming and it is simple.
 You can use PayPal.
 After all, it helps me to take time off to improve articles, to keep them up to date and to write more teaching material.
 It is really a way I consider to go in the future and your donation would help me to make the step.

-Fourth, it encourages me when people learn React through my articles, my eBook or my interactive course.
+Fourth, it encourages me when people learn React through my articles, eBook or interactive course.
 It keeps me motivated to improve the material all the time.
 Even though the eBook is pay what you want, you can support me by paying for it.
 It helps me to take more time to update, improve and extend the material.